Underground Printing: 20th Anniversary

 In 2021, UGP celebrated their 20th anniversary.
-Since the beginning, Underground Printing has managed to become one of the largest custom printed apparel providers in the country with more than 200 employees at 25 locations across 13 states.
+Since the beginning, Underground Printing has managed to become one of the largest custom printed apparel providers in the country with more than 200 employees at 30 locations across 13 states.
 On average, UGP prints 10,000 T-shirts a day at its production facility.

 Growth

 In May 2021, UGP moved its corporate headquarters to Ypsilanti, MI.
 The new production facility is three times larger than Underground Printing's previous facility, measuring at 172,000 square-feet.
 The new space, which can also accommodate over 1,600 employees, is a newer build, while their former location was built in the 60s.
 "We took a big, big step and we're really excited about it because we don't have to think about space for growth hopefully for a while now," said Narayan.

+In 2024, Underground Printing expanded to its westernmost location by opening a new store in Boulder, Colorado.
+This marked the company’s first retail presence in the state of Colorado, continuing its trend of nationwide growth in the custom apparel market.